 POST-COMMUNION PRAYER

-may we, who have this day partaken of holy things,
+May we, who have shared this day in holy things,

 Amen.